anusha761/portfolio/index.md

 <br>
 <br>

-#### Time-Series Analysis - License Usage Forecasting for Enterprise Software Management
+#### Time-Series Analysis - Forecasting Enterprise Software License Usage and Expenses
-This project focuses on forecasting Microsoft 365 Enterprise software license usage for Microsoft 365 by analyzing historical monthly data.
-The goal is to help organizations optimize software license procurement and renewal strategies by identifying seasonal trends in license demand.
-Various time series analysis techniques have been applied, and different models have been fitted to generate accurate forecasts.
+This project has two parts, focusing on forecasting enterprise software license usage and expenses by analyzing historical monthly data.
+The goal is to help organizations proactively plan a cost effective budget, optimize software license procurement and allocation strategies by identifying seasonal trends in license demand and expenses.
+Various time series analysis techniques have been applied, and different models have been fitted like SARIMAX, LSTM to generate forecasts.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/anusha761/TimeSeries_SW_LicenseManagement)